 Godin A6 Ultra.
 Street price $1125 to $1250.

-If there is a downside to the A6 it would be that there is no bridge pickup to complete the package.
-The guitar really sounds great as is, but I enjoy having a few more tonal options with magnetic pickups.
-Which lead me to upgrade my A6 with a Seymour Duncan P Rail and Triple Shot mounting ring.
-You have the ability to get 4 tones out of one pickup.
-A humbucker in series and parallel, single coil and a P90.
-These pickups sound amazing, and if you have a set of them you can squeeze out 24 different tones using the Triple Shot mounting ring switches in combination with a 3-way toggle switch.
-When I find the time I'll update this blog with a demo video of the upgraded A6.
+If there is a downside to the A6, it would be that there is no bridge pickup to complete the package.
+The guitar sounds great as is, but I enjoy having a few more tonal options with magnetic pickups, which lead me to upgrade my A6 with a Seymour Duncan P Rail and Triple Shot mounting ring.
+You can get four tones out of one pickup.
+A humbucker in series and parallel, single-coil, and a P90.
+These pickups sound amazing, and if you have a set of them, you can squeeze out 24 different tones using the Triple Shot mounting ring switches in combination with a 3-way toggle switch.